-Big Brother of The Roosevelt, Eau de Vi is a multi-award winning establishment, for good reason.
+Big Brother of The Roosevelt, Eau de Vi is a multi-award-winning establishment, for good reason.
 Nestled away in the backroom of The Kirketon Hotel, lives a den of decadent cocktails and whiskey.
 The collection includes some of the rarest whiskeys in the country.
 Regulars can score a spirits locker to store your favourite bottle, for dram on demand.
-They are renowned for their impeccable service and fast turn around as well as there superb cocktails, whiskey offerings, and delicious bar snacks.
+They are renowned for their impeccable service and fast turn around as well as their superb cocktails, whiskey offerings, and delicious bar snacks.

 4. The Roosevelt

 As the younger sibling of Eau de Vie, you know that good times and top-notch service are guaranteed at The Roosevelt.
 Tucked away in Potts Point beside French restaurant, Apres, this premium cocktail bar is named for the Kings Cross bar owned by notorious 1940s gangster Abe Saffron.
 Throwback your whiskey or cocktails surrounded by the old Hollywood style furnishings and servers dressed in suspenders and bow-ties.
 There is a modern element to this dimly lit saloon, with drinks being poured with fire and severed up with liquid nitrogen, its worth a trip for the theatrics alone.

 5. The Clock Hotel’s Whisky Room